KWARC/kalah-game/spec/043-set-auth.md

   The value of the token must be a non-empty string.

+`auth:forget` (string)

+: Request that the server forgets a client associated with a token.
+  The token MAY NOT be known to the server, and the server SHOULD NOT directly indicate if the request succeeded.

 The client SHOULD use an encrypted connection when using the auth group, as to avoid MITM attacks.
 The server MUST NOT reject connections that do not set `auth:token`.